Hiring Reform at GSA

 The Presidential memorandum outlines a number of requirements including:

-- eliminating the need for job applicants to submit essay-style questions when submitting an application for a federal job;
+- eliminate the requirement that applicants respond to essay-style questions when submitting their initial application materials;

 - allowing individuals to apply for federal employment by submitting resumes and cover letters or completing simple, plain language applications,